mmichaelis/socrates15-selenide/README.md

 been rebuild as Java proxies.
 This way a textfield for example can provide the concrete input field which should receive the key events.

+Just a short note why not using the DOM to locate elements: Actually the component manager of Ext JS knows much better how to locate component elements.
+Because of this we only fall back to the Web-/SelenideElements if we need to.

+The test to run this proof-of-concept is `ExtJsSelenidePocTest`.

 [selenide]: <http://selenide.org/> "Selenide: concise UI tests in Java"
 [socrates]: <https://www.socrates-conference.de/> "SoCraTes Germany - International Software Craftsmanship and Testing Conference"
 [extjs-examples]: <http://dev.sencha.com/extjs/5.1.0/examples/> "Ext JS 5.0 Examples"